hiimOmagh/LumiBuddy/README.md

 ### Release Builds

-See [docs/release_build.md](docs/release_build.md) for instructions on creating a keystore, configuring signing properties and generating a signed APK or App Bundle.
+See [docs/release_build.md](docs/release_build.md) for instructions on creating a keystore, configuring signing properties, generating a signed build and distributing it to testers.

 ### Recommended Emulator Profiles